rapid7/insightconnect-workflows/README.md

 # Workflows

-Komand repository of Workflows and Snippets
+InsightConnect repository of Workflows and Snippets.

 Organize using the following directory structure:
 ```